bericyb/exarlab-website/content/blog/thumbydev.md

 # the thumby overview

-The Thumby is actually just a RaspberryPi Pico under the hood with an OLED screen, rechargable battery, and buttons.
+The Thumby is actually just a RaspberryPi Pico under the hood with an OLED screen, rechargeable battery, and buttons.
 It's made by TinyCircuits and at the time of writing is available [here](https://tinycircuits.com/products/thumby) or on Amazon for about $30.
 The Thumby has a whopping 2MB of storage for games and supports multiplayer through a link cable.

 # open source goodness